tschijnmo/morsefit/docs/aux_scripts.rst

 In order to make the process of converting the output from quantum mechanical codes to the input format required by the ``morsefit`` code without much difficulty, auxiliary scripts are written to facilitate the process.
-Currently just one ``readPES`` script has been finished, which is based on the openBabel ``pybel`` python interface and should be able to work with a lot of computational chemistry codes.
+Currently just one ``readPES`` script has been finished, which is based on the cclib_ python library and should be able to work with a lot of computational chemistry codes.

 readPES
 ^^^^^^^